 The basic unit of all systems, organs and tissues is the cell.
 The cell consists of a number of parts, called ‘organelles’, which include the cytoplasm, mitochondria, ribosomes, golgi body, and the nucleus, to name a few.
 Not all cells contain all of the various parts, for example red blood cells lack most of the internal organelles.
 The contents of a cell are enclosed in a cell membrane that permits the various nutrients and compounds required for normal cell functioning to move in and out of the cell.
 The nucleus contains structures called chromosomes that carry the genes (genetic information), and animals generally have a pair of each chromosome.
 The number of chromosome pairs differs between organisms.

 Cells reproduce by mitosis, or simple division, where one cell divides to become two – this is normal growth.
-However, the sex cells are the exception to this are they are formed in the gonads (ovary or testes) by meiosis and carry one instead of two of each chromosome.
+However, the sex cells are the exception to this, they are formed in the gonads (ovary or testes) by meiosis and carry one instead of two of each chromosome.
 When two sex cells join at mating, one from the male and one from the female, the resulting cell will carry the normal cell chromosome number.
 The resulting cell therefore carries half of the genes of each parent.
 In animals like birds, this cell further divides by mitosis to become the embryo.

-Not all cells are exactly alike, but depend on the function of the tissue, organ or system to which they belong.
+Not all cells are exactly alike, but their structure and function depend on the function of the tissue, organ or system to which they belong.
 Some are glandular, others are protective, others provide support, others provide a means of communication, others provide movement, and others have a connecting function to hold tissues, organs and systems together or in place.
 Animals consist of systems, organs, tissues and cells that serve certain functions.

 Upon entering a cell virus particles act very similar to the cell genetic material, and can also become part of the cell’s genetic material.
 Under the control of the virus, the genetic material instructs the cell to make many copies of the virus.
 The cell eventually ruptures to release the copies of the original virus and give rise to the symptoms of diseases caused by viruses.